Would you like to use your Prudential plan for qualifying purposes?

-NO, I do not intend to use my plan for qualifying purposes
+NO, I don't intend to use my plan for qualifying purposes

 There's no requirement to use your current Prudential plan for qualifying purposes.
 However, from October 2012, the Government introduced a duty for all employers to automatically enrol all their eligible jobholders into a qualifying pension plan.
 This is a legal obligation.

 Prudential has already confirmed that my plan is suitable for qualifying purposes - but are there other requirements?